Welcome to the School of Interior Design!

 The Interior Design program is based on the concept that true design innovation cannot be achieved without the skills developed through practical experience.
 Students are, therefore, required to work in their field and demonstrate progressive skills improvement as they move through the curriculum...more

-What's new for 2012: We've shortened the path to professional practice.
+What's new for 2014: a shorter path to professional practice.
 Both the bachelor and master degree programs begin with a year of academic immersion, then proceed to a hybrid of classroom and professional learning.
-The practice requirement has been reduced to the equivalent of half-time employment over the course of the remaining semesters, enabling our students to move through the program more quickly.
+The practice requirement is equivalent to half-time employment over the course of the remaining semesters.
 A full-time student can expect to complete the Bachelor of Interior Design in five years; the full-time Master of Interior Design student can expect to complete the program in three-and-a-half years.
 Transfer students are encouraged to apply for credit base on previous academic experience.